 The Purpose of the Institute

-The purpose of the Institute of Constructal Infonomics is to create an interdisciplinary bridge between thermodynamic physics and the world of information, based on the new Constructal Theory of Information (CTI) articulated by Mr. Heyer.
-In particular, the CTI provides a physics basis for analyzing the evolution of new species of information using life forms (AI) and evaluating their likely course of evolution.
-In May 2017, the CTI was presented at the Constructal Law Conference 2017 in Bucharest, Romania.
+The purpose of the Institute of Constructal Infonomics is to create an interdisciplinary bridge between thermodynamic physics and the world of information, based on the new Theory of Constructal Infonomics (TCI) articulated by Mr. Heyer.
+In particular, the TCI provides a physics basis for analyzing the evolution of new species of information-using life forms (AI) and evaluating their likely course of evolution.
+In May 2017, the TCI was presented at the Constructal Law Conference 2017 in Bucharest, Romania.
 A short paper on the subject has been accepted for publication in the Proceedings of the Romanian Academy of Science.
-As of August 2017, the full paper awaits publication elsewhere.
+The full paper is available on Amazon as a Kindle e-book.

 The Constructal Law